dcomtois/summarytools/README.md

 # All functions markdown-ready

-All functions can printout [markdown](http://daringfireball.net/projects/markdown/) text when setting option `style="rmarkdown"`.
-That is useful for instance here on GitHub, where `.md` files are actually displayed as _html_.
-Thanks to John MacFarlane's [Pandoc](http://johnmacfarlane.net/pandoc/), you can also convert markdown text files into a wide range of common formats such as _.pdf_, _.docx_, _.odt_, _.html_, among others.
+Thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package, all functions can printout [markdown](http://daringfireball.net/projects/markdown/); just use the option `style="rmarkdown"`.
+That is useful for instance here on GitHub, where `.md` files are converted and displayed as _html_.
+Thanks to John MacFarlane's [Pandoc](http://johnmacfarlane.net/pandoc/), you can further convert markdown text files into a wide range of common formats such as _.pdf_, _.docx_ and _.odt_, among others.

 Here is an **example** of a markdown table, as processed by GitHub, using `freq()`: